NirmalKoshy/Market-Segmentation-Case-Study-/README.md

 # Project Overview
 This project is a collaborative effort aimed at analyzing and segmenting McDonald's customer base.
-We utilized various advanced data techniques to uncover different customer segments and provide actionable insights to help McDonald's tailor its marketing strategies more effectively.
+We used various advanced data techniques to uncover different customer segments and provide actionable insights to help McDonald's tailor its marketing strategies more effectively.

 ## What We Did